 It is clear that just plotting the usual error bars is not sufficient to judge whether a model prediction matches the data or not.
 In such cases, at the very least, the squared M-distance of the model and the \enquote{degrees of freedom} need to be included in the plots to convey the actual goodness of fit.
-Alternatively, the corresponding p-value can be shown directly.
-Only showing the \enquote{reduced chi-squared}, where the squared M-distance is divided by the degrees of freedom is not sufficient, since it does not uniquely correspond to a p-value.
+Alternatively, the corresponding $p$-value can be shown directly.
+Only showing the \enquote{reduced chi-squared}, where the squared M-distance is divided by the degrees of freedom, is not sufficient since it does not uniquely correspond to a $p$-value.

-\section{Plotting the correlation matrix}
+\section{Plotting the Correlation Matrix}

 The first thing one can and should do to show the correlation information that is missing in the \enquote{diagonals only} plot, is to simply plot the correlation matrix.
 This is very often done as a 2D histogram with a divergent colour map.
-In such plots, matrix elements with a value of 0 are represented with a white or light gray colour and positive and negative values are shown as two different colour hues that get darker with increasing absolute value (see e.g. \autoref{fig:coolwarm}).
+In such plots, matrix elements with a value of 0 are represented with a white or light gray colour and positive and negative values are shown as two different colour hues that get darker with increasing absolute value (see e.g., \autoref{fig:coolwarm}).
 This makes it relatively easy to distinguish positive from negative correlations, as long as one can use the colour hue information in the plot.

-But if the colour hue information cannot be used -- either because the plots were printed out on a b/w printer, or because the reader is colour blind -- these plots become unusable, as shown in \autoref{fig:coolwarm-gray}.
-Because both positive and negative numbers get darker with increasing absolute value, these colour scales are not ideal from an accessibility point of view.
+But because both positive and negative numbers get darker with increasing absolute value, these colour scales are not ideal from an accessibility point of view.
+If the colour hue information cannot be used -- either because the plots were printed out on a b/w printer, or because the reader is colour blind -- these plots become unusable, as shown in \autoref{fig:coolwarm-gray}.

 Sometimes perceptually uniform sequential colour maps are used to avoid this issue.
-These colour maps use colour hue only as an additional signal (e.g. \autoref{fig:cividis}) or not at all (e.g. \autoref{fig:gray}), and all information is also available in the lightness of the colour, and positive and negative values are on opposite ends of this spectrum.
+These colour maps use colour hue only as an additional signal (e.g., \autoref{fig:cividis}) or not at all (e.g., \autoref{fig:gray}), and all information is also available in the lightness of the colour, and positive and negative values are on opposite ends of this spectrum.
 This makes them work also in instances where only the lightness information is available, but it becomes difficult to tell apart small positive from small negative values, which can be of interest for correlation matrices.